Delusional systems are logically coherent sets of beliefs. They merely fail correspond to the outside world.

 See Nexus on Belief.

 An implicit belief is one that one is unaware of.
-We must be constantly on the alert to discover these implicit beliefs, but we shall never finish.
+We must be constantly on the alert to discover these implicit beliefs, and we shall never finish.
 Before one can have beliefs one must have an ontology.
 Belief in god is more properly an ontological stance.
 We shall neglect this fascinating arena here.
 See tacit knowledge too.

 It may be effective to believe that the computer against which you are playing chess has a plan, even when you otherwise take the stance that the computer is merely executing a program.